ProteinDesignLab/protein-design-tutorials/remodel/de_novo_design/de_novo_design.md

 8 V L PIKAA A
 ...
 ```
-At this stage, we set the third column of the blueprint to "L" so that the protein relaxes smoothly.
+You might have noticed that residues 2-6 were previously set as `E` but here are `L`.
+Here we want to relax the whole protein with `-use_pose_relax`, which only relaxes residues with a secondary structure assignment (SSA).
+To do this we need to give every residue a SSA by changing the third column from `.` to any of the assignment letters - `H`, `E`, `L`, or `D`. **It doesn't matter which one, since `-bypass_fragments` is turned on, so these assignments are not being used to determine fragment sampling - they only determine which residues are relaxed.** Here we've arbitrarily chosen `L`.
+You can read more about this in [Remodel Overview](https://github.com/ProteinDesignLab/protein-design-tutorials/blob/master/remodel/remodel_overview.md) under the Refinement section.

 You should use these flags:
 ```
 -s [your structure].pdb
 -remodel:blueprint [your blueprint].bp